An Overview of Japan’s Economy

 - It is also a stable place to do business: commitments are upheld and things happen on time.

-- Doing business holds fewer surprises in Japan than elsewhere in the region – with IP, in particular, well protected, and payment, deliveries and responses to queries arriving promptly.
+- Doing business holds fewer surprises in Japan than elsewhere in the region – with IP well protected, and payment, deliveries and responses to queries arriving promptly.

 The amount of personal wealth is high: $12.8 trillion in net financial assets is held by households (almost equivalent to the value of US GDP).

-From fashion through to automotive, food and drink, design and the latest digital creations, Japanese consumers have an affection for the best of British.
-And that’s without all the corporations looking to access British know-how in the areas of chemicals, construction, engineering, transportation, communications, consulting, energy, biotechnology, pharmaceuticals and a myriad of others.
+From fashion through to automotive, food and drink, design and the latest digital creations, Japanese consumers have an affection for foreign products.
+And that’s without all the corporations looking to access international know-how in the areas of chemicals, construction, engineering, transportation, communications, consulting, energy, biotechnology, pharmaceuticals and a myriad of others.